LPDDR: LPDDR5X

-On 9 November 2021, Samsung announced that the company has developed the industry's first LPDDR5X DRAM.
+On 9 November 2021, Samsung announced that the company had developed the industry's first LPDDR5X DRAM.
 Samsung's implementation involves 16-gigabit (2 GB) dies, on a 14 nm process node, with modules with up to 32 dies (64 GB) in a single package.
 According to the company, the new modules would use 20% less power than LPDDR5.
 According to Andrei Frumusanu of AnandTech, LPDDR5X in SoCs and other products was expected for the 2023 generation of devices.

 On 19 November 2021, Micron announced that Mediatek has validated its LPDDR5X DRAM for Mediatek's Dimensity 9000 5G SoC.

 On 25 January 2023 SK Hynix announced "Low Power Double Data Rate 5 Turbo" (LPDDR5T) chips with a bandwidth of 9.6 Gbit/s.
 It operates in the ultra-low voltage range of 1.01 V set by JEDEC.
 It has been incorporated into the LPDDR5X standard as LPDDR5X-9600 making "LPDDR5T" a brand name.

-MediaTek Dimensity 9300 and Qualcomm Snapdragon 8 Gen 3 supports LPDDR5T.
+MediaTek Dimensity 9300 and Qualcomm Snapdragon 8 Gen 3 support LPDDR5T.

 On 17 April 2024 Samsung Electronics announced LPDDR5X-10700 with 25% higher bandwidth, 30% higher capacity and 25% improved power efficiency than previous LPDDR5X generations.
 This is achieved through a new 12 nm process that allows the chips to be more efficient while also being small enough to fit capacities of up to 32 GB in a single package.

 On 16 July 2024 Samsung has completed validation of the industry's fastest LPDDR5X DRAM, capable of operating at speeds up to 10.7 Gbit/s, for use in MediaTek's upcoming flagship Dimensity 9400 SoC.

 LPDDR6

-The following standard is under development.